Uniform & Team History

 “When I pointed to the sky to him when I went to the dugout, that was for him,” Youkilis told reporters.
 “That’s one of those things.
 There are some crazy things that have happened in my life where you always feel there’s somebody out there pushing balls out and doing great things for you.”

-Medford native and Framingham State alum Orazio Azzarello wore Greg’s uniform and pitched a scorless iinning in the 2012 Game after being honored with the Montalbano Award.
+2012: Orazio Azzarello, Framingham State.
+Pitched a scoreless inning in the 2012 game after being honored with the Montalbano Award.
 It was the eighth OTBG appearance for Azzarello, who originally played from 1995 through 2001.
+He went on to become varsity baseball coach at Medford High School, as well as becoming a coach in our game.

-In 2014, the Montalbano Award was presented to Pete Frates, whose battle with ALS (Lou Gehrig’s Disease) inspired not just the Ice Bucket Challenge but our own decision to play the 2014 Oldtime Baseball Game as a fundraiser for the ALS Therapy Development Institute of Cambridge.
-With Pete wearing his own No. 3 Red Sox shirt and serving as an honorary coach, Greg’s uniform was worn by 2012 Montalbano Award recipient Orazio Azzarello, now a coach in our game.
+2014: Pete Frates, Boston College.
+The former BC baseball captain’s battle against ALS helped inspire the Ice Bucket Challenge as well as our own decision to play the 2014 Oldtime Baseball Game as a fundraiser for the ALS Therapy Development Institute of Cambridge.
+With Pete wearing his own No. 3 Red Sox shirt and serving as an honorary coach, Greg’s uniform was worn by 2012 Montalbano Award recipient Orazio Azzarello.

 Also worn by: